The Land Before Time (film): Critical response

 Don Bluth's membership in the Church of Jesus Christ of Latter-day Saints influenced the themes of the film.
-In an interview with Church News, he stated: "Everything I do is centered around the gospel.
-Even our films are, although the secular world would never realize it."
-Randy Astle states that Littlefoot can be read as a Christ figure because of his special birth circumstances and position as a leader of his people.
-Littlefoot does not undergo crucifixion or resurrection, making other typological interpretations more persuasive.
+In an interview with Church News he said, "Everything I do is centered around the gospel.
+Even our films are, although the secular world would never realize it".
+Randy Astle said that Littlefoot can be read as a Christ figure because of his special birth circumstances and position as a leader of his people.
 The journey to the Great Valley, which is to the west, mirrors that of the Mormon pioneers, who moved from fertile lands in the east to the arid and mountainous great basin.
-Astle concludes that "Littlefoot is both a Joseph Smith—he sees a pillar of light and receives heavenly visitors—and a Brigham Young–he leads his followers across the plains."
+Astle concluded that "Littlefoot is both a Joseph Smith—he sees a pillar of light and receives heavenly visitors—and a Brigham Young –he leads his followers across the plains".

 Accolades

 The Land Before Time was nominated for "Best Family Animation or Fantasy Motion Picture" at the 10th annual Youth in Film Awards, losing out to Tim Burton's Beetlejuice.
-It also received a nomination for "Best Fantasy Film" at the 16th Saturn Awards ceremony in 1990, beaten by Who Framed Roger Rabbit.
+It received a nomination for "Best Fantasy Film" at the 16th Saturn Awards ceremony in 1990, beaten by Who Framed Roger Rabbit.

 Home media

-The Land Before Time was released on VHS on September 14, 1989, November 22, 1991, as well as LaserDisc in regular pan and scan and "Special Collector's Edition" CAV-play editions by MCA/Universal Home Video in North America, and CIC Video internationally.
-According to the book The Animated Films of Don Bluth, the original release did "very successful business" on the home video market, and included a promotional tie-in with Pizza Hut in North America, which was offering rubber hand puppets based on the film at the time.
-Pizza Hut also ran its partnership with the film's VHS release in Australia.
+The Land Before Time was released on VHS by MCA Home Video on September 14, 1989, and on November 22, 1991, as well as LaserDisc in regular pan and scan and "Special Collector's Edition" CAV-play editions by MCA/Universal Home Video in North America, and CIC Video internationally.
+According to the book The Animated Films of Don Bluth, the original release had "very successful business" on the home video market, and included a promotional tie-in with Pizza Hut in North America, which was offering rubber hand puppets based on the film at the time.
+Pizza Hut also had its partnership with the film's VHS release in Australia.
 The VHS version was made available once more on February 20, 1996, under the Universal Family Features label, and was later packaged with following three films in the series as part of the Land Before Time Collection on December 4, 2001.

 The film was released on DVD for the first time on April 30, 1997, and re-released on December 2, 2003, as the "Anniversary Edition" for the movie's 15th anniversary, which included games and sing-along songs.
 The Anniversary Edition was later included with An American Tail and Balto as a three-movie pack in November 2007.
 A widescreen Blu-ray version was available for the first time on October 13, 2015, which included digital HD and UltraViolet copies, which was accompanied by a new widescreen DVD release on the same day.
 The Blu-ray was re-released on January 15, 2019.